tinkermonkey/doc-roba/README.md

 Navigational elements that appear throughout a product can be modeled as special *Nodes* (called *Nav Menus*).
 The *Actions* for the *Nav Menu* are mapped out like standard *Actions*.
 Normal *Nodes* can then include the *Nav Menu* (or multiple menus).
 All of the *Nav Menu* *Actions* and the logic that goes with them is then accessible from that node.

 ## Automation Framework
 There are roughly 1,000,000 options and opinions regarding test automation languages and frameworks and all of them are fine.
 DocRoba's initial implementation is to use JavaScript for test scripting because it's simple, runs everywhere, and if you're testing a web app you have to at least having a passing familiarity with it.
 There are some nice synergies with having the same language everywhere.Specifically, DocRoba automation runs on [Node.js](https://nodejs.org) and interfaces with selenium servers/grids using [webdriver.io](http://webdriver.io/).
 The scripts use [fibers](https://github.com/laverdet/node-fibers) to keep the logic flow synchronous.
-Eventually I would expect to have the ablity to choose which language to work in.
+A version 1.0 goal is to provide full support for multiple languages (python, java, etc).

 ### Automation Workflow
 At the end of the day automation comes down to: